GrayBarrow/QueryCrafts/README.md

 ## Test Queries

-The test queries are in this repo as a single sql file.
+The test queries are in this repo as a single .sql file.
 As stated, I used MySQL to run everything, which means I ran everything on MySQL Workbench, if you would like to do the same.